Columbine game no fun at all:

 I’m glad that the school was prepared and I’d rather have a school over-react than under-react but come on.
 We can’t lockdown every school at the mere mention of 666.
 But I wouldn’t be surprised if some idiot did try something on that date.
 I’ll be glad when it’s 6/7/06.

 I want to thank author Sandra Ruttan for conducting an interview with me over at her blog.

 The Thin Blue Line at MySpace:

 How’s your Memorial Day?
 Mine is kicking ass.
-Why you ask.
-Well in case you didn’t click the link MCS and yours truly has made the pages of Time Magazine.
+Why you ask?
+Well in case you didn’t click the link yours truly has made the pages of Time Magazine.
 I haven’t read the entire article myself but so far it looks promising.
 So be sure to pick up the June 6th issue of Time.

 Teen Gets House Arrest in Nev.
 Shooting:

 RENO, Nev. — A 14-year-old boy who shot and injured two fellow middle school students was sentenced Friday to house arrest until he completes 200 hours of community service.

 Prosecutors had recommended James Scott Newman, who pleaded guilty to battery with a deadly weapon, be placed in a state juvenile facility.

 Washoe County Juvenile Court Master Janet Schmuck acknowledged she struggled with the sentence before she ordered to him to have electronic monitoring and 24-hour supervision at his parents home in Reno.